Best Village Pubs In Somerset

 Both a social scene for locals and delicious pit stop for visitors – there’s nothing quite like a good old village pub!

 We’ve rounded up eleven boozers which are the heart and soul of the beautiful Somerset villages and small towns they call home – each has its own individuality, but all offer a warm welcome, cracking atmosphere and delicious award-winning Butcombe beer on tap!
+Find all our Pubs in Somerset here.

 The Bower Inn in Bridgwater